NirChachmovitz/simple-installer/README.md

-# Simple Windows Installer
+# Simple Installer

-Simple Windows Installer is a C++ product that mimics the action of the Windows Installer, and supports several transacted operations, such as:
+Simple Installer is a C++ product that mimics the action of the Windows Installer, and supports several transacted operations, such as:

 - Copying existing files (all formats are supported) to a target directory
 - Editing and creating registry keys

+The installer is intended to run on Windows platforms, although the transition to a Linux environment requires not too much.

 A logger is also included to log each action made.